 “Quarter ended Sunday.
 Sarah is now spending the next two weeks chasing supervisors for incident detail, copying it into Excel, classifying every line against Reg 675V, and uploading to SRS.
 We do this four times a year.
 There has to be a better way.”

-Reg 675V Quarterly Reportable Incidents: How to Stop Building It in Excel
+Reg 675V Reportable Incidents & the Reg 675W Quarterly Report: How to Stop Building It in Excel

 What Reg 675V actually requires

-Regulation 675V of the WHS (Mines) Regulations 2022 sets the categories of mining incidents that must be reported quarterly to WorkSafe (LGIRS) via the Safety Regulation System (SRS).
-It sits alongside the immediate notification duties under s.35–38 of the WHS Act 2020 — immediate notification covers fatalities, serious injuries, and dangerous incidents; Reg 675V covers a wider mining-specific set that gets reported on a quarterly cadence.
+Regulation 675V of the WHS (Mines) Regulations 2022 sets the categories of mining-specific reportable incidents and the duty to notify them to WorkSafe (LGIRS).
+Those reportable incidents are aggregated into the quarterly mine report under Reg 675W (Schedule 25), submitted via the Safety Regulation System (SRS) no later than 15 days after each quarter ends.
+It sits alongside the immediate notification duties under s.35–38 of the WHS Act 2020 — immediate notification covers fatalities, serious injuries, and dangerous incidents; the wider Reg 675V reportable set gets rolled into the Reg 675W quarterly report.

 Common Reg 675V categories